keertyverma/live-streamer/README.md

    node agent/generateData.js
    ```

-   This will connect to server via URL `http://localhost:5000` and start sending random generated data.
+   This will connect to backend server via URL `http://localhost:5000` and start sending random generated data.

 ## Things to Improve